spm/spm-docs/docs/tutorials/fmri_preprocessing/normalisation.md

 ## Normalisation

+Normalisation refers to bringing your data into a standard template space to allow group-level statistics.

 ??? info "Why normalise my data?"
     Normalisation is an essential step in neuroimaging analysis that allows group-level analyses.
 When neuroimaging data is normalised it means it has been transformed to fit into a standard template space.
 While many different templates exist, the most commonly used one is [MNI152](https://mcin.ca/research/neuroimaging-methods/atlases/).